 SailAmerica.com has lots of information about sailboats and sailing.
 Types of Boats describes various categories and types of sailboats.

 Choosing the Right Sailboat for You provides tips that will help you decide what type of sailboat fits your needs.

 discoverboating.com Sponsored by the National Marine Manufacturers Association, this site offers introductory information and numerous articles about power boating, links to other power boating sites, an international calendar of boat shows, and other information on safety, maintenance, and boat owners education.

 Find a boat club

-The Council of Sailing Associations provides lists by state of sailing clubs, yacht clubs and other member organizations.
+The US Sailing Association provides a search by state or zip code and lists sailing clubs, yacht clubs and other organizations.

 United States Power Squadrons is a non-profit organization of boating enthusiasts who emphasize boating education and service to the community.
 Members belong to many local power and sail squadrons.
 They provide a search program to help you locate local squadrons.

 In addition there are hundreds of boating clubs with a Web presence.
 A good way to locate other clubs near you is to enter "boating clubs" plus the name of your city and state on the search line of your favorite search engine.

 ©2016, FoolProof Financial Education Systems, Inc. All rights reserved.